Manila is a city consistently underrated by the travelling community.

 - Free admission

-Why it’s awesome: The National Museum of Fine Arts in Manila is within a beautiful historic neoclassical building.
-The building itself has been listed as a National Historical Landmark.
+Why it’s awesome: The National Museum complex in Manila is contained within a beautiful historic neoclassical building.
 Built in the early 1920s, the building was originally home to legal branches of the local government.
-It now contains numerous important and interesting pieces of artwork.
-The paintings and sculptures were all produced by Filipino artists, and many provide great insights into the country’s past and culture.
-A top place for budget travellers, there’s no charge to visit the excellent museum.
+Paintings and sculptures kept here were all produced by Filipino artists, and many provide great insights into the country’s past and culture.
+A top place for budget travellers, there’s no charge to visit this excellent museum.

 What to do there: Appreciate the historic building from the outside before entering the top-class art museum to admire the various works inside.
 Among the most famous pieces, you can see are works by renowned national artists like Guillermo Tolentino, Juan Luna, and Felix Resurreccion Hidalgo.
 Top pieces to add to your must-see list include Spoliarium, La Barca de Aqueronte, Portrait of a Lady, Planting of the First Cross, Rape and Massacre in Ermita, Doomed Family, and The Burning of Manila.